-For data reads that use W1 as the pointer, modulo address boundary checking will occur.
-For data writes using W1 as the destination pointer, the bit-reverse hardware will correct W1 for data re-ordering.
+For data reads that use W1 as the pointer, modulo address boundary checking occurs.
+For data writes using W1 as the destination pointer, the bit-reverse hardware corrects W1 for data reordering.

-3.4.2.2 Data Dependencies Associated with XBREV
+3.6.2.2 DATA DEPENDENCIES ASSOCIATED WITH XBREV

-If bit-reversed addressing has already been enabled by setting the BREN (XBREV<15>) bit, then a write to the XBREV register should not be followed by an indirect read operation using the W register, designated as the bit reversed address pointer.
+If bit-reversed addressing has already been enabled by setting the BREN bit (XBREV<15>), a write to the XBREV register should not be followed by an indirect read operation using the W register, designated as the bit-reversed address pointer.

-3.4.3 Bit-Reverse Modifier Value
+3.6.3 Bit-Reverse Modifier Value

 The value loaded into the XBREV register is a constant that indirectly defines the size of the bit-reversed data buffer.
-The XB modifier values used with common bit-reversed buffers are summarized in Table 3-2.
+Table 3-2 summarizes the XB modifier values used with common bit-reversed buffers.